ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

 Grid description and initial condition files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ..
-TODO:: GoCart information in progress
+TODO:: GOCART information in progress

-The input files containing grid information and the initial conditions for global configurations are listed and described in :numref:`Table %s <GoCart_GridICFiles>`.
+The input files containing grid information and the initial conditions for global configurations are listed and described in :numref:`Table %s <GOCART_GridICFiles>`.

-.. _GoCart_GridICFiles:
+.. _GOCART_GridICFiles:

 .. list-table:: *Input files containing grid information and initial conditions for global configurations*
    :widths: 35 50 15